WordPress/gutenberg/packages/scripts/README.md

 * `npm run test:unit:help` - prints all available options to configure unit tests runner.
 * `npm run test:unit:watch` - runs all unit tests in the watch mode.

+#### Advanced information

+It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
+You can also run `./node_modules/.bin/wp-scripts test-unit-js --help` or `npm run test:unit:help` (as presented earlier) to view all of the available options.
+By default, it uses the set of recommended options defined in [@wordpress/jest-preset-default](https://www.npmjs.com/package/@wordpress/jest-preset-default) npm package.
+You can override them with your own options as described in [Jest documentation](https://jestjs.io/docs/en/configuration).
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ## Advanced Usage

+In general, this package should be used with the set of recommended config files.
+While it is possible to override every single config file provided, if you have to do it, it means that your use case is more complex than anticipated.
+If that happens, it would be better to avoid using the whole abstraction layer and setup your project with full control over tooling used.

 ### Webpack config